MarkPflug/Sylvan/docs/Csv/Options.md

 __HasHeaders__

 Indicates if the first row of the file contains header names.
 Defaults to true.
-In the absense of a header row, and without providing a schema that includes column names, columns can only be accessed ordinally.
+In the absence of a header row, and without providing a schema that includes column names, columns can only be accessed ordinally.
 In the even that the header row defines duplicate column names, the duplicate columns cannot be accessed by name, GetName(int ordinal) will throw an exception.

 __Delimiter__ (`char?`)